im-ysh/PLANT_DISEASE_CLASSIFICATION/README.md

-# PLANT_DISEASE_CLASSIFICATION
+# PLANT_DISEASE_DETECTION

 ---

-# 🌿 Plant Disease Classification using Custom CNN
+# 🌿 Plant Disease Detection using Custom CNN

 This project presents a **Convolutional Neural Network (CNN)**-based approach to classify plant diseases from leaf images.
 It’s built using **PyTorch** and trained on a dataset consisting of healthy and diseased leaves of Apple, Corn, and Grape.